Best TeamViewer Software Alternatives

 Pros:

-• Allows for quick attended or unattended sessions
+• Versatile Access: Allows for quick attended or unattended sessions, enhancing flexibility for support scenarios.

-• Supports forums, and other shared help resources for client self-help
+• Self-Help Resources: Supports forums and other shared help resources, enabling client self-help.

 Cons:

-• The backend interface feels overcomplicated, this can be an issue for newer technicians
+• Complex Backend Interface: The backend interface can be overly complicated, posing a challenge for newer technicians.

 You can try Webex Remote Access software for free for 90 Days.